 When can you use plural adjectives?

-Therefore, a driver’s licence is not what I am going to write about.
+Therefore, a driver’s licence is not what I am going to go on about.
 Although, possessive adjectives could occupy me for weeks, due to their exceptional list of exceptions.

 Why a chair leg is not a chair’s leg, or that a door handle is not a door’s handle, but of course it is a dog’s tail, is all for another time.
 It’s (no not its) not easy huh?